senderrr/wood_furniture_production_monte_carlo_simulation/README.md

 main function:

 For the generate orders variable, set order PERT distribution range, PERT confidence, and leave sample at one.
 In the fcq varaible, set machine_time_swap to desired swapping time and set build_confidence to desired confidence.
 In the  stock_queue variable, set machine_time_swap to desired swapping time and set build_confidence to desired confidence but also set how much inventory_stock should be available for  a_stock, b_stock, c_stock, d_stock, and e_stock.
+Lastly, when the function is called set how many simulations to run.

 orders function: